DevOps Best Practices and KPIs

 02Continuous Integration

 Continuous Integration (CI) is the practice of frequently integrating code changes from multiple contributors into a shared repository.
 CI promotes early detection of integration issues and ensures that code changes do not disrupt the development process.
-Key aspects include:
+Key aspects of Continuous Integration include:

 - Developers frequently commit code to a version control repository.